blnknlights/blnknlights.github.io/htb/machines/support/support.md

 session setup failed: NT_STATUS_LOGON_FAILURE
 ```

-But Guess empty pass did for some shares...
+But Guest empty pass did for some shares...
 ```bash
 smbclient  -U Guest --password="" //10.10.11.174/IPC$                           1 ⨯
 Try "help" to get a list of possible commands.